seriousme/fastify-openapi-glue/README.md

   - `securityHandlers`: this can be a javascript object or class instance.
 See the [securityHandlers documentation](docs/securityHandlers.md) for more details.
   - `prefix`: this is a string that can be used to prefix the routes, it is passed verbatim to fastify.
 E.g. if the path to your operation is specified as "/operation" then a prefix of "v1" will make it available at "/v1/operation".
 This setting overrules any "basePath" setting in a v2 specification.
 See the [servers documentation](docs/servers.md) for more details on using prefix with a v3 specification.
  - `operationResolver`: a custom operation resolver function, `(operationId, method, openapiPath) => handler | routeOptions` where method is the uppercase HTTP method (e.g. "GET") and openapiPath is the path taken from the specification without prefix (e.g. "/operation").
 Mutually exclusive with `serviceHandlers`.
 See the [operationResolver documentation](docs/operationResolver.md) for more details.
+ - `allowEmptyBody`: a boolean that allows empty bodies schemas to be passed through.
+This might be useful for status codes like 204 or 304.
+Default is `false`.

 `specification` and either `serviceHandlers` or `operationResolver` are mandatory, `securityHandlers` and `prefix` are optional.
 See the [examples](#examples) section for a demo.